NaszvadiG/cim-xa/README.md

 - You need or simply prefer a more mainstream ORM approach {Idiorm, optionally, Paris]
 - You need a fully RESTful server implementation capability
 - You need to integrate with JavaScript or a JS MVC framework*
-- You need template inheritance without messy compile steps [PHPTI]
+- You need simple template inheritance without messy compile steps [PHPTI]
-- You need templates that auto-escape output [Savant3]
+- You need simple templates that auto-escape output [Savant3]
+- You need complex templates -- themes, modules, partial views [CI-Template]
 - You need web analytics done your way [Piwik]
 - You need login/authorization [a provided CI example or Zend]
 - You need a very quick yet theme-able CRUD constuction tool [Grocery]